- Fire Rescue

 - Time Allotted for Completion: 12 minutes

 - Firefighter Candidates: Candidates must wear a weighted vest during testing.
-Long pants, firefighting gloves, safety helmet and steel-toed shoes or boots must be worn.
+Long pants, firefighting gloves, safety helmet and closed-toed shoes or boots must be worn.
 Turn-out gear is not required.

 - No running is allowed during any portion of the test: Running is defined as anytime that both feet leave the ground at the same time.
 Running will result in immediate disqualification.